Retirement Plans FAQs regarding the Self-Correction Program (SCP)

 within 90 days after the last day of the correction period, the plan sponsor completes correction of the Operational Failure; and

 during the correction period, correction is completed with respect to 85% of all participants affected by the Operational Failure; and

 thereafter, the plan sponsor completes correction of the Operational Failure with respect to the remaining affected participants in a diligent manner.

 In addition, a plan sponsor will not be considered to have failed to fully correct within the correction period where a plan sponsor takes reasonable action to find but has not located all current and former participants and beneficiaries to whom additional benefits are due.
-Reasonable action includes the use of Social Security letter forwarding program, a commercial locator service, a credit reporting agency or Internet search tools.
+Reasonable action includes a commercial locator service, a credit reporting agency or internet search tools.
 If an individual is later located, the additional benefits must be provided to the individual at that time.

 If correction of an Operational Failure is being implemented through adoption of a plan amendment, the required application for a determination letter must be submitted during the plan’s next on-cycle year (or, earlier, if made in connection with the plan’s termination), as determined under Revenue Procedure 2007-44, in order for correction to be considered to have been timely implemented.
 The amendment related to self-correction must be clearly identified in the determination letter application

 If a vesting failure occurs in which the plan terms were not followed, should the plan sponsor use SCP or the Voluntary Correction Program to correct the problem?